rococodogs/node-oclc-copy-resource/readme.md

 ### `cr.search(searchObj[, opts], callback)`

-Performs a search using either an OCLC number or barcode. `searchObj` is an array with either `oclc` or `barcode` as the key. `opts` is an object with the keys `startIndex` and `itemsPerPage` (defaults to `1` and `10`, respectively).
+Performs a search using either an OCLC number or barcode. `searchObj` is an object with either `oclc` or `barcode` as the key. `opts` is an object with the keys `startIndex` and `itemsPerPage` (defaults to `1` and `10`, respectively).